Akkadius/akk-stack/README.md

 ## MySQL Console

-You can hop into MySQL shell from either docker exec `make mc` or from the `eqemu-server` embeded shell alias `mc`
+You can hop into MySQL shell from either docker exec `make mc` or from the `eqemu-server` embedded shell alias `mc`

 ![mysql-shell](https://user-images.githubusercontent.com/3319450/87241546-ec735880-c3e9-11ea-9a8e-412ca4d99736.gif)